torvalds/linux/Documentation/dev-tools/kasan.rst

 smaller binary while the latter is 1.1 - 2 times faster.

 Both KASAN modes work with both SLUB and SLAB memory allocators.
-For better bug detection and nicer reporting, enable CONFIG_STACKTRACE.
+For better  detection and nicer reporting, enable CONFIG_STACKTRACE.

 To disable instrumentation for specific files or directories, add a line similar to the following to the respective kernel Makefile: